prisms-center/phaseField/index.md

 ***
 ## Announcements

+- 10/13/2020: We have updated PRISMS-PF to make it compatible with the latest [deal.II](https://www.dealii.org/) version (9.2.0).
+The main change from the previous deal.II version (9.1.2) is that now only input files with the ".prm" extension are accepted.
+In order to comply with that, the default name for the input file in all PRISMS-PF applications has been changed to "parameters.prm" ("parameters.in" will no longer work).
+After cloning the latest PRISMS-PF repository, make sure to use the correct extension for input files when creating new applications.
+Please report any issues [here](https://github.com/prisms-center/phaseField/issues).

+- 9/25/2020: The PRISMS-PF [GUI-based nanoHUB tool](https://nanohub.org/tools/prismspfmisfit), which calculates the equilibrium shape of a precipitate particle due to anisotropic interfacial energy and misfit strain, has been updated for improved performance.

-- A new video tutorial covering PRISMS-PF installation, running of a sample application and results visualization has been uploaded to the new [PRISMS Center YouTube channel](https://www.youtube.com/channel/UCZXc3007JuBCGKDcneD_umA).
+- 8/16/2020: A new video tutorial covering PRISMS-PF installation, running of a sample application and results visualization has been uploaded to the new [PRISMS Center YouTube channel](https://www.youtube.com/channel/UCZXc3007JuBCGKDcneD_umA).
 It is also visible in the [Tutorials](https://github.com/prisms-center/phaseField/blob/gh-pages/pages/tutorial.md) section.
 More PRISMS-PF tutorial videos will be available soon.

 - 8/1/2020: We are working on resolving compatibility issues between PRISMS-PF and the latest version of deal.ii (9.2.0).
 Until we have a working version, please use [deal.ii version 9.1.1](https://www.dealii.org/9.1.1/index.html).
 We will send an update when these issues are resolved.